Audience Growth

 17. Show your humorous side

 Ever wanted to try your hand at comedy?
-Some of the most popular Shorts are the ones that make people laugh, so you could absolutely go viral with the right punchline.
+Funny videos are some of the most popular Shorts, so you could absolutely go viral with the right punchline.

 Try keeping your skit close to your niche, otherwise you might create such a disconnect for new viewers that they won’t subscribe to your channel.